 Once again Adobe serves up another industry-standard package in Adobe Photoshop.
 I strongly recommend using this if you can afford it since it’s packed with features and I personally find it much easier to use than GIMP, for example.

-How to Publish Comic Books Online and Earn Money
+How to Publish Your Own Comic Book Online and Get Paid

 Whilst there’s nothing like holding a physical comic book in your hands, many fans would rather consume your content digitally.

-Even though, in the beginning, you won’t have any traffic to your site, you will need it later on as somewhere to point interested fans and business contacts as you become more well known.
+Even though you won’t have much traffic to your site in the beginning, later on it will be somewhere to direct interested fans and business contacts as you become more well known.

 When posting your work elsewhere on the web you can link to your site to show it’s genuine.